k3lyan/AkkaToRabbitMoviePublisher/README.md

 4. Once downloaded, launch locally your RabbitMQ instance: ```docker-compose up```
 5. In another terminal window, run your scala App using sbt (the default log level remains at DEBUG but you canmodify it in src/main/resources/application.conf): ```sbt run```

-You can check that your targeted data has been published to your local RabbitMQ instance with the [UI manager] (http://localhost:15672/).
+You can check that your targeted data has been published to your local RabbitMQ instance with the [UI manager](http://localhost:15672/).
 If you don't need your local RabbitMQ instance anymore, don't forget to shut it down: ```docker-compose down```.